 In a recent blog post, we shared our own story of how we afford to travel the world together.
 Now, we are bringing you the tales of other traveling couples, and sharing how each funds their amazing journeys.
-With a huge array of methods, approaches, and clever ideas, each of these couples has made travel a priority in their life, and they show that it is entirely possible to travel longer and more.
+With a huge array of methods, approaches, and clever ideas, each of these couples has made travel a priority in their life, and they show that it is entirely possible to travel longer and more (even with a full time job).
 Read on to be inspired on how these couples afford world travel, and take notes—you could be next!

 How These Couples Afford to Travel the World